Skip to Main Content

 I did the MRI with gadolinium injection and they repeated the scanner with injection too.
 When I finished the tests a neurosurgical student came in and explained that the results would first be discussed during the staff meeting and the doctor would call me after.
 The waiting was horrible, I understood that this could be very bad, but I tried to stay focused and didn't alarm my family and children.

 At 10.00 pm, I got the call, a neurosurgeon said I would have an appointment next week and all would be explained then.
 I cried and told him I could not wait anymore and asked if I had cancer.
-I remember his answer "not really cancer".
+I remember his answer: "not really cancer".
 What?!
 I didn't understand this answer.
 I am a biology engineer and worked my whole professional life in cancer research.
 I asked again if I had cancer, and his answer again was, not really… I needed to wait one more week, in pain, fear, and under immense stress and caring for my children, trying to protect them.
 Also celebrating my birthday, turning 44 years old.

 On the 8th of March 2021, I finally had my appointment, my mom was with me.
 The doctor told me that I have chordoma, a rare bone cancer.
 He said chordoma is benign, but unfortunately because I didn't take care of my health, I had lost a lot of time.
 He explained that life expectancy was low.
 He would need to perform three surgeries and he would only be able to remove 60% of the tumor, after that I would need radiation therapy.
 He told me the prognosis was 50% at five years.
 I was shocked and had so many questions.
 I remember trying to explain this to my children, and we all cried.
 We all slept in my bed that night and as soon as they fell asleep, I started googling.
 I now understand the doctor saying it is not really cancer, because chordoma is a slow growing tumor.
 I saw a blog about a girl with chordoma and wrote her a message.
 The next day, the children stayed home and I got the paperwork ready in case I passed away.